lynnliu030/berkeley-os-prelim/communication/upcall.md

 * **Usability**: programmers more familiar with subroutine interface than IPC, some thread design decisions can be delayed

 ## Cons
-* **Upward dependency and fault tolerance**: lower levels are often shared among different upper levels clients
+* **Upward dependency and fault tolerance**: lower levels are often shared among different upper levels clients, failures may affect higher layers as well, poses challenges in releasing resources and corruption of state
-* **Security**: need garbage collection and high-level language for safe access to the single address space
+* **Security**: since modules which need to be protected from each other can still sahre an addr space.
+We need garbage collection and high-level language for safe access to the single address space.